Tangle structure trees: The -tangle structure theorems

-\begin{proof} By \cref{thm:C} \labelcref{item:C2}, any $\F$-tree of $S$ precludes the existence of an $\F$-tangle of $\vS$, so we cannot have both \labelcref{item:gd1} and \labelcref{item:gd2}.
+\begin{proof} By \cref{thm:C} \labelcref{item:C2}, any $\F$-tree of~$S$ precludes the existence of an $\F$-tangle of~$\vS$, so we cannot have both \labelcref{item:gd1} and \labelcref{item:gd2}.

-For a proof that \labelcref{item:gd1} or \labelcref{item:gd2} holds, let any order function on~$S$ be given.
+Let us prove that \labelcref{item:gd1} or \labelcref{item:gd2} holds.
 By \cref{thm:main}, $\vS$~has an efficient and irreducible ordered $\F$-tangle structure tree~$T$.
-If \labelcref{item:gd1} fails, then $T$ has no $\F$-tangle leaf.
+If \labelcref{item:gd1} fails, then $T$ has no tangle leaf.
 Then all its leaves are forbidden, so $T$ is an $\F$-tree. \end{proof}

+Let us close this section with an interesting fact exhibited by $\F$-trees.
+If $S$ has no tangle, then orientations of~$S$ cannot fail to be a tangle just because they are inconsistent: even inconsistent orientations of~$S$ must have a subset in~$\F$.
+This is clearly not the case when $S$ does have tangles, e.g.\ if $\F=\emptyset$, as soon it contains two nested separations (which we can orient away from each other).

+\begin{corollary} Let $\vS$ be an ordered \COMMENT{} separation system, and let~$\F$ be any set that is standard and rich for~$\vS$.
+If $S$ has no $\F$-tangle, then every orientation of~$S$ has a subset in~$\F$. \end{corollary}